shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 > APK stands for Android Package Kit - it is the file format that Android uses to distribute and install apps.

 You will need to run the `flutter build apk` command to create a new APK.
-The command should overwrite any files that are currently in the `build/` directory; however, if you want to be sure you are creating a fresh APK, you can remove the build folder using either `flutter clean` or `rm` (you should not need to run both commands):
+The command should overwrite any files that are currently in the `build/` directory; however, if you want to be sure you are creating a fresh APK, you should first remove the build folder using either `flutter clean` or `rm` (you should not need to run both commands):

 ```bash
 ~/repos/CINS467-repo/AssignmentProject$ flutter clean